- We expect good sportsmanship to be followed at all times by coaches, players, parents and referees.

 Only two games played – $50 refund.

-- In first and second grade brackets only, one coach, per team, is allowed on the field during the game, except in the 18-yard box.
-One coach may stand behind the end goal-line near his or her team’s goal area.
-The coach may not enter the field unless there is an injury.
+- In 1st and 2nd grade brackets only, one coach, per team, is allowed on the field during the game, except in the 18-yard box.
+A second coach may stand behind the end goal-line near his or her team’s goal area, but may not enter the field unless there is an injury.

-- For third grade through eighth grade, only two coaches are allowed on the team bench.
-No coaching may be done by a parent or other coach from the sidelines or endlines.
+- For 3rd grade through 8th grade, only two coaches are allowed on the team bench.
+No coaching may be done by a parent or other coach from the sidelines or end lines.

 - We will use the current CYC Soccer Rule Book.